SimHacker/lloooomm/03-Resources/documentation/will-wright-spore-future-content.md

 - Add limbs, the computer figures out walking
 - 5000:1 ratio of generated content to player input

-**The Debugging Cats go wild**: "PROCEDURAL BUGS!
+**The Feline Debugging Team goes wild**: "PROCEDURAL BUGS!
 Each creature will crash in its own unique way!"

 ## 🧬 Genotype to Phenotype